 Shelton sold many pieces of art.

-She obtained several commissions and raised hundreds of dollars for Birdlife Australia to help support threatened an endangered birds.
+After obtaining several commissions she raised hundreds of dollars for Birdlife Australia to help support threatened an endangered birds.

-Her works of art are also represented by Jah Roc Galleries a prestigious art gallery located in Margaret River, Western Australia.
+See Nicky’s paintings at Jah Roc Galleries, a prestigious art gallery in Margaret River, Western Australia.

 Shelton’s artwork is just stunning.

 We encourage you to visit her website or Instagram account to marvel at the vibrant colors, attention to detail and realistic beauty she brings to the canvas.